-All M.T.H. products purchased from an Authorized M.T.H.
-Retailer are covered by this warranty.
-See our Website www.mthtrains.com to identify an M.T.H.
-Retailer near you.
+All M.T.H. products purchased from an M.T.H.
+Authorized Retailer are covered by this warranty provided the product was manufactured within five years of the date of purchase.
+This warranty is for the original purchaser and is non-transferable

+See our website www.mthtrains.com to identify an M.T.H.
+Authorized Retailer near you.